 Sometimes a Better User Experiences Means Slower Performance

-A naive interpretation of Google’s benchmarks would suggest that cutting out all the things that can increase this time would be good.
-In extreme, this could lead you to cutting out things from your site that people consider standard: large images and beautiful (but computationally expensive) design choices.
+A naive interpretation of Google’s benchmarks would suggest that cutting out all the things that can increase this time would be a good thing to do just so that you can offer what Google considers a good user experience.
+Accordingly, this could lead you to cutting out things from your site that people consider standard and actually improve a better shopping experience.

 But consider some things that have a high performance cost but could greatly improve customer experience and boost your ecommerce KPIs: